 Now you can cut.
 Apply even pressure in any direction you are moving the blade.
 Try to keep it controlled throughout the cutting process.
 That does not take more than a few seconds.

-How generally cut straight using a reciprocating saw?
+How to cut straight with a reciprocating saw

 Can I use a reciprocating saw to cut a 2×4?